Wildlife & Gardens

 Our gardens are designed to be attractive to both visitors and wildlife.
-Sheltered and surrounded by Beech and Sycamore woodland, the gardens are situated on a south-facing slope overlooking Looe bay and have through the years been divided into different areas to attract various species of plants and animals.
+Sheltered and surrounded by Beech and Sycamore woodland, the gardens are situated on a south-facing slope, overlooking Looe Bay, which over the years has been divided into different areas to attract various species of plants and animals.

-The original garden was created when the house was built, a time when the fashion was to plant exotic foreign species, such as Azalea and Rhododendron, as a symbol of the achievement of Britain and its far-flung empire.
-In this part of the gardens we are growing a few of the plants which were commonly grown when the Murrays still lived here, thus preserving a Victorian aspect to our garden.
+The original garden was created when the house was built, a time when the fashion was to plant exotic foreign species, such as azalea and rhododendron, as a symbol of the achievement of Britain and its far-flung empire!
+Today, we grow a few of the plants which were commonly grown when the Murrays still lived here, thus preserving a Victorian aspect to our garden.